What is the Business Case for Sustainability - Learning Module

 Learning Module Overview

-In an ideal world, companies would act sustainably because it’s the right thing to do.
-But in the real world, most businesses are driven by the profit motive.
+In an ideal world, companies would act sustainably because it is the right thing to do.
+In reality, most business decisions are driven by commercial incentives.

-This short learning module looks at how companies approach sustainability through a business lens — focused on revenue, costs, risk, and brand.
+This short learning module looks at how sustainability shows up in decision making when viewed through a business lens, focusing on revenue, costs, risk, and reputation.

-- 📌 Why moral arguments rarely change behaviour
+• Why moral arguments alone rarely change business behaviour

-- 📌 How sustainability becomes relevant when it’s tied to value
+• How sustainability becomes relevant when it is linked to value creation

-No jargon.
-Just a clear, practical look at what really drives action.
+A clear, practical look at what actually drives action.

 Best Value